-Summers’ interests in religious and visionary art manifests in generously-proportioned angels and winged forms; both serve as universal symbols of spirituality rather than pointing to any one faith.
+Summers’ interest in religious and visionary art manifested in generously-proportioned angels and winged forms; both serve as universal symbols of spirituality rather than pointing to any one faith.
 The wing is a particularly potent symbol which recurs in his work; his angels are often portrayed armless, emphasising the power and significance of the wings.
 The Burden of Wings is a particularly beautiful recent example.
 This work evidences Summers’ joy in direct carving with the natural qualities of the marble enhancing the curve of the wing and investing it with a grace that belies the solidity of the medium.

 Summers was the recipient of a number of awards including the BNZ Art Award (1984), the BP Art Award (1989), and the Arts Excellence Awards (1997).
 His large scale works are held in public and private collections throughout New Zealand including Auckland Botanic Gardens, BNZ Bank Art Collection, Christchurch City Council Collection, Lincoln University Collection, Sarjeant Gallery, and the Waikato Museum of Art and History.
 His smaller scale sculptures grace homes and galleries here and abroad.
 He was an amazing character, avid and informed reader, art collector, passionate and generous friend.
 He is greatly missed.

 For information about works available, please email: firstname.lastname@example.org